What Is Kate Middleton And Prince William’s Poland And Germany Schedule, And When Are Children Joining Them?

 July 21 is the last day of the charm offensive, where the royal couple plan on visiting Hamburg, Germany’s second largest city.

-- William and Kate will presumably fly to the city, before visiting the Hamburg Maritime Museum.
-Here, they will “celebrate” the joint efforts in science, between the United Kingdom and Germany.
+- William and Kate will presumably fly to the city before visiting the Hamburg Maritime Museum.
+Here, they will “celebrate” the joint efforts in science between the United Kingdom and Germany.
 This year, the focus is on oceans.

-- Prince William and Duchess Catherine will visit the newly opened Elbphilharmonie.
-At the “Elphie,” the couple will join the orchestra on stage, before listening to a special performance by the Hamburg Symphony Orchestra.
+- Prince William and Duchess Catherine will visit the newly-opened Elbphilharmonie.
+At the “Elphie,” the couple will join the orchestra on stage before listening to a special performance by the Hamburg Symphony Orchestra.
 Here, the audience will be filled with children from all over the city.
 They are invited in hopes to inspire them to aspire to grow up become a concert musician.
 This could be a perfect opportunity and setting for Prince George and Princess Charlotte to join their parents.

 - On their last stop, William and Kate will take a boat down the River Elbe to their final tour destination, the home of Airbus.
 Here, they will tour the complex where 12,000 people work, from designing to manufacturing the airplanes.
 The couple will meet both German and English apprentices.
-They will visit final assembly line of an A320 aircraft and view the cockpit of a near-complete plane.
+They will visit the final assembly line of an A320 aircraft and view the cockpit of a near-complete plane.

 - The Duke and Duchess of Cambridge, along with Prince George and Princess Charlotte, and their entourage, will leave Germany.

 Currently, there is no report on who will be accompanying the popular family.
 Before their last family trip to Canada, the Inquisitr reported that an entire “glam squad” traveled with the family.
-This included their “supernanny,” Maria Teresa Turin Borrallo, Kate’s fashion stylist, and hair stylist, and personal secretaries for both Prince William and Duchess Catherine.
+This included their “supernanny,” Maria Teresa Turin Borrallo, Kate’s fashion stylist and hair stylist, and personal secretaries for both Prince William and Duchess Catherine.
 The invaluable staff kept the family looking picture-perfect and on time for the cornucopia of scheduled functions.

+The Duke and Duchess are formally welcomed to Poland by President Duda and the First Lady at the Presidential Palace #RoyalVisitPoland pic.twitter.com/lZQr41amZu

-Many people are anticipating adorable photos of both Prince George and Princess Charlotte, as well as what fabulous and fashion forward looks that Kate Middleton will wear to charm those in Poland and Germany.
+Many people are anticipating adorable photos of both Prince George and Princess Charlotte, as well as what fabulous and fashion forward looks Kate Middleton will wear to charm those in Poland and Germany.

 Are you following the latest trip abroad by the Cambridge family?
 What do you look forward to most?